Gorakhnath ji is regarded the founder of the Nath Sampradaya. He was also regarded as an Amsa (direct part) of Lord Shiva.

 At that time, village children were playing with clay.
 They were making small vehicles and a clay driver.
 Sri Gorakhnath ji was chanting the Sanjeevani Mantra under the command of His Guru.
 The children kept disturbing Him and asked Him to help them with their play.

 To satisfy them, Sri Gorakhnath ji made a clay form for them while continuing His mantra chanting.
-Because of the power of the mantra, the clay form became filled with life.
-It received the presence of the Panchabhutas and transformed into a living being.
+Because of the Mantra Shakti the clay gradually transformed into a real living entity composed of the Panchabhutas.

 That being later became known as Gahini Nath, one of the respected Gurus of the Nath tradition.